 SECTION 3.
 Indemnification of Directors and Officers.
 The Offices and Directors for the Corporation shall be indemnified to the full extent permitted by law as long and to the extent covered by the Corporation’s insurance, as long as their actions were taken in good faith, within the scope of their authority and are not acts of willful misconduct or transactions from which they improperly benefited.

-The Corporation shall have power to purchase and maintain insurance on behalf of any person who is or was a director or officer of the Corporation, against any liability asserted against him/her and incurred by him/her in any such capacity, or arising out of his/her status as such, whether or not the Corporation would have the power to indemnify him/her against such liability under the provisions of this Section.
+The Corporation shall have power to purchase and maintain insurance on behalf of any person who is or was a director or officer of the Corporation, against any liability asserted against such personnel and incurred by any individual in any such capacity, or arising out of that person’s status as such, whether or not the Corporation would have the power to indemnify the individual in the position against such liability under the provisions of this Section.